 Verizon Cell Phones, Tablets, & Features

-Verizon Wireless offers a variety smartphones, basic phones, tablets, and prepaid devices.
+Verizon Wireless offers a variety of smartphones, basic phones, tablets, and prepaid devices.
 There are even sections online dedicated specific phones, such as the iPhone 7 and iPhone 7 Plus!
 Android phones, including the Samsung Galaxy lineup, is also there for you to browse through.
 I'm not talking about older models of Android phones either.

 You'll find the latest and greatest lineups, including the Samsung Galaxy phones.
 Yet, that's not all that Verizon sells.
 The carrier also displays mobile hotspots, home and office supplies, and wearable tech.

 When referring to smartphones, the carrier sells products that are eligible for either monthly payment or prepaid plans.
 You can also buy a phone at full retail price.
 Not all of the phones are new, either; you can also obtain a phone that is certified pre-owned.

 A customer of Verizon has access to lots of brands and models, including the Google Pixel, the latest iPhone, or the newest Galaxy phone.
 If you're not a fan of those brands (or models), the company also has LG, HTC, Microsoft, Motorola and even BlackBerry phones.